-- the code phrase of a code phrase provided by the terminology service, recorded in the defining_code attribute. - the text rubric of the code phrase, recorded in the value attribute (inherited from DV_TEXT);
+- the code phrase of a code phrase provided by the terminology service, recorded in the defining code attribute. - the text rubric of the code phrase, recorded in the value attribute (inherited from DV TEXT);

-The class CODE_PHRASE records a key, in the form of arguments to some retrieval function in the terminology service interface.
+The class CODE_PHRASE.code_string records a key, in the form of arguments to some retrieval function in the terminology service interface.

-There are different semantics attached to different coordinations of terms.
-Two main categories of coordination have been described in the literature: "qualification" and "modification".
+The semantics attached to coordinations of terms may differ.
+Two categories of coordination described in the literature are 'qualification' and 'modification'.
 A common definition of the first is that "qualification narrows meaning" - i.e. creates a new term whose possible real world instances are within the set denoted by the original root term.
 Modification on the other hand changes the meaning of a root term.
 Various cases are described below under Meaning Modification.
-Both coordination types are managed by the terminology service.
+Both coordination types are assumed to be managed by the terminology service.